hwipl/blog/drafts/tc-bpf_from_c/README.md

 #include <arpa/inet.h>
 ```

-Function for loading the bpf program:
+Function for loading the BPF program:

 ```c
 /* load bpf program from file and return program fd */